frdmn/docker-rocketchat/README.md

 - `IMPORTFILE`: The filename of the dump that you want to import
 - `GZIP`: Set to `true` if you want to compress your export

+## Troubleshooting

+### `Error: $MONGO_OPLOG_URL must be set to the 'local' database of a Mongo replica set`

+This message will be thrown by the application container, if you initially start up (and create) the containers but the replica set was not yet fully configured.
+Just wait a bit until the replica set was setup in the background.
+The application will retry the connection periodically and will succeed once the replica set is up.

+### `MongoError: not master and slaveOk=false`

+The initial database seed is probably not yet fully imported into your MongoDB.
+As above, wait a bit until it's processed in the background.

 ## Contributing

 1. Fork it